-Sustaining the status of a city and a metropolitan borough, Sheffield is among the top 10 most populous cities of UK, with a population of 576,000.
+Sustaining the status of a city and a metropolitan borough, Sheffield is among the top 10 most populous cities of UK, with a population over 580,000.
 Sheffield is located in the South Yorkshire, England.
 Sheffield has gained the nickname of Steel City for its developmental innovations towards production of steel including the stainless steel, which has contributed varied prominent developments in industries.

 Population Growth of Sheffield